mykhani/BeagleboneGreen-RoadTest/roadtest.md

 Below is the image of PWM signal measured on channel 1.
 As expected, with 50% duty cycle and voltage selector switch on base cape set to 5V, the measured voltage is 2.5V.

 ![PWM Signal](images/pwm_signal.jpeg)

+## ROS installation
+While looking for instructions on installing ROS on Beagebone Green debian, I found out that currently there are three options for enabling ROS on Beaglebone:

+1. Run Ubuntu distribution on Beaglebone Green and then install the compatible ROS packages.
+2. Run the Angstrom distribution on Beaglebone Green and then add additional ROS packages.
+3. Compile the ROS from source code, either on Beaglebone Green itself (takes longer) or using a cross-compiler running on host.

+**Note: Although the ROS package has precompiled binaries for debian distribution but they don't support "*"armhf"* architecture as of now.
+See http://wiki.ros.org/kinetic/Installation/Debian**

+The first 2 options require replacing the default debian distribution of the Beaglebone Green and it might break some functionality.
+Therefore, I decided to compile the ROS from source.

+I tried cross-compiling the ROS from sources first, as it should be way faster than compiling on the Beaglebone but unfortunately, I couldn't finish the cross-compilation as some packages were broken.

+Therefore, I tried to compile ROS directly on the Beaglebone itself.
+For compilation instructions, I have taken help from https://machinekoder.com/ros-with-debian-stretch-on-the-beaglebone-black-green-blue/.